 Overview

-LSF is one of the six laboratories in the Photon Science Division (PSD).
+LSF is one of the seven laboratories in the PSI Center for Photon Science (CPS).
 The groups in LSF continuously improve x-ray-based methods and instrumentation to enhance their chemical sensitivity and time-resolution.
 We exploit opportunities from multi-modal approaches to obtain chemical information in multiple dimensions with the goal to obtain full chemical information in space and time.
 We apply our capabilities to a wide range of scientific domains ranging from fundamental questions in physical chemistry, to environmental and energy sciences, to questions in geochemistry and life sciences.

 Research Groups